aflisiak/PythonSS19/README.md

 # PythonSS19
-My solution for the assignments of the course Programming and Data Analysis
+My solutions for the assignments of the course Programming and Data Analysis